Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-There is another critical requirement to keep in mind—althought not all states specifically spell out this requirement in their statutes: A registered agent must be available during normal working hours throughout the year.
-It may seem tempting to dismiss the “throughout the year” portion, but there is no guarantee that Service of Process will wait until the company president is back from vacation.
-If no one is there to accept Service of Process, the lawsuit can still proceed—but the company may forfeit its right to present a defense.
+There is another critical requirement to keep in mind—although not all states specifically spell out this requirement in their statutes: registered agent must be available during normal working hours throughout the year.
+It may seem tempting to dismiss the “throughout the year” portion, but if the registered agent isn’t there when the process server arrives, the person filing the lawsuit may be able to obtain “substituted service”—which does not always result in the company getting actual notice of the litigation.
+In that case the lawsuit can still proceed—but the company may forfeit its right to present a defense.
 The need for year-round, full-day availability is one reason why companies opt for a professional registered agent service company, even in their home states.

 All states permit certain entities, such as corporations and LLCs, to serve as registered agents for other entities.
-However, these professional registered agent services must be properly registered with the state.
+However, these professional registered agent services must be either a domestic entity or a foreign entity that is authorized to do business in the state.
 In most states, an entity serving as registered agent must have a street address and office in the state that is open during normal business hours.
-Most states permit foreign entities to serve as registered agents, provided they are authorized to do business in the state.

-In a few states, such as Delaware and Colorado or the entity can serve as its own registered agent.
+In a few states, such as Delaware and Colorado, the entity can serve as its own registered agent.
 However, most states do not allow the entity to be its own registered agent.

 In these cases, a professional registered agent ensures that you will receive vital legal and state documents in a timely fashion.